Blink-Digital/adaccount-limit-updater/replit.md

 - `spend_cap` filtering (Error: "#100 Filtering field 'spend_cap' with operation 'greater_than' is not supported")
 - Custom spend limit filtering

-**Current Architecture Decision**: Use Facebook API filtering where possible (`account_status=1`), then apply server-side filtering for `spend_cap` constraints.
-This is the optimal approach within Facebook's API limitations.
+**Current Architecture Decision**: Prioritize speed and reliability over automation.
+Fetch only active accounts (`account_status=1`) with minimal processing.
+Users manually review and reset accounts as needed.
+This provides the fastest, most reliable experience.

 The application is designed for easy development in Replit while maintaining production-ready architecture patterns.
 The modular structure allows for easy extension of Facebook API features and database operations.